Get to Know Mountain Village

 Mountain Village & Telluride

 The towns of Mountain Village and Telluride are two separate, distinct towns with their own government.
 Mountain Village sits at 9,545 feet and Telluride sits at 8,750.
 They are joined by a gondola system, which is owned and operated by us – the Town of Mountain Village.
 Mountain Village became a home rule municipality on March 10, 1995.
 Before 1995, it was an unincorporated country area.

 Mountain Village Center is a seamless hotspot.
-First things first, you will need to connect to the various plaza networks – for free.
-And once you do, you can move about the plazas as your device recognizes the various network names and keeps you connected.
+First things first, you will need to connect to the plaza network – for free.
+And once you do, you can move about the plazas as your device keeps you connected.

 This wireless network is designed for you to be able to check email, browse the Internet, watch a 30 second video on YouTube, post pictures to social media sites – all while enjoying your time in Mountain Village.
 If you have any connection issues, we are here to assist.